Top 5 Duties of a Certified Nursing Assistant (CNA)

 A certified nursing assistant, or CNA, works under the supervision of nurses to deliver high quality care to patients.
 The job requires long hours and many responsibilities, but caring for patients on a daily basis provides some of the greatest rewards any profession could offer.
 Not to mention, the skills you learn as a certified nursing assistant can prepare you for a long-term career in the nursing field.

-Take a closer look at the daily tasks of a nursing assistant who has earned CNA certification.
+Take a closer look at the daily duties of a certified nursing assistant (one who has completed CNA certification).
 Here are five important job objectives you can expect to perform as a CNA.

 1. Feed, bathe and dress patients